petrvanblokland/TYPE-TRY/TYPE-TRY-OLD.md

 # Studio

-Pepper+Tom is initiated by Claudia Mens, located at Rietveld 56, 2611 LM in Delft, The Netherlands.
+TYPE-TRY is initiated by Claudia Mens, located at Rietveld 56, 2611 LM in Delft, The Netherlands.

 Telephone mobile +31 6 41 367 689 or studio +31 15 887 1233

-Pepper+Tom would never exist without a team of dedicated people.
+TYPE-TRY would never exist without a team of dedicated people.

-Claudia Mens claudia@petr.com  Designer, founder Pepper+Tom
+Claudia Mens claudia@petr.com  Designer, founder TYPE-TRY

 Petr van Blokland Typedesigner